inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

    :language: ini

 The first three lines configure all network nodes to use the composable Ethernet model, and the last one sets the Ethernet connection speed on all interfaces.

 ..
+The VLANs are created/managed by the switches, so the other parts of the network don't even need to be "VLAN-aware", i.e. understand 802.1q protocol headers in Ethernet frames.
+   Since the VLAN awareness is only between the two switches, we configure the two interfaces between the two switches to understand 802.1q protocol headers:

+.. **TODO** how does that work? or not even here

+..
+The VLANs are managed by the switches, so the only part of the network that needs to be "VLAN-aware", i.e. understand 802.1q protocol headers in Ethernet frames, is the two interfaces that are between the two switches.
+   We configure these two interfaces to understand 802.1q protocol headers:

+**TODO** so the switches dont need a socket to connect to the 8021q module ?

+**TODO** VLANBetweenVirtualInterfaces: where is the 8021q module?

+..
 The switches are configured to have a :ned:`Ieee8021qLayer` submodule.